fluent/fluent-bit/tests/integration/java-integration/README.md

 You can set environment variable to configure the build further, see `Config.java`.

 NOTE: This caches the Java libraries under `$HOME/.m2`.

-## Currently broken tests

-The `IntegrationTest.java` contains currently two tests with the `@Ignored` annotation.
-Those are broken due to bugs in Fluent-Bit.